shreyasingh-crypto/Forest-Cover-Change-Detection/README.md

 ## Future Scope

-- Automate the workflow using Python
+- Automate the analysis workflow using Python and GDAL.
-- Apply machine learning techniques for land cover classification
+- Apply machine learning techniques for improved land-cover classification.
-- Extend the analysis using higher-resolution satellite imagery
+- Extend the analysis using Sentinel-2 and higher-resolution satellite imagery.

+## License

+This project is licensed under the MIT License.